-We all hope for the best possible education for our children but with the many options out there, things can get confusing.
+We all hope for the best possible education for our children.
+But with so many options out there, things can get confusing.
 Should you settle on a more traditional approach to education?
 Or a more forward-thinking, modern approach?
 This article will focus on progressivism in education today, which is a pedagogy that challenges the classic system of education.

 What is Progressive Education?